CSTS: A Canonical Security Telemetry Substrate for AI-Native Cyber Detection: Conclusion

-These results motivate a reframing of AI-driven cybersecurity architecture.
-Detection robustness is not solely a function of model complexity, but of representational stability.
-Canonical entity-relational abstraction reduces ingestion fragility and improves cross-environment portability for identity-centric reasoning.
-At the same time, durable deployment across heterogeneous environments requires semantically stable feature construction and calibration-aware modeling atop the substrate.
+These results motivate a broader reframing of AI-driven cybersecurity architecture.
+Detection robustness is not solely a function of model complexity; it is also a function of the stability of the telemetry substrate on which models operate.
+Canonical entity-relational abstraction reduces ingestion fragility, improves cross-environment portability for identity-centric reasoning, and makes remaining failures more interpretable by separating substrate instability from modeling instability.
+At the same time, durable deployment across heterogeneous environments still requires semantically stable feature construction, calibration-aware modeling, and domain-shift-aware inference atop the substrate.

-CSTS does not replace existing normalization standards; it extends them into a higher-order representational layer compatible with graph-native learning, embedding-based modeling, and agent-driven response systems operating over shared canonical state.
-By formalizing this substrate and empirically evaluating its behavior under transfer and perturbation, this work articulates both the promise and the boundary of canonical telemetry representation.
+CSTS is not intended to replace existing normalization standards, but to extend them into a higher-order AI-ready representational layer compatible with graph-native learning, embedding-based modeling, behavioral analytics, and future agent-driven response systems operating over shared canonical state.
+By formalizing this substrate and empirically evaluating its behavior under transfer and perturbation, this work clarifies both the promise and the boundary of canonical telemetry representation.